- About Camden

 A demonym for Camden is Camdenite.

-For example: My uncle now lives in another state, yet he still thinks of himself as a Camdenite.
+For example: My father moved when young, yet he still thinks of himself as a Camdenite.

 - FIPS Codes